 I hope that SIRC's RPP offers context and insight into our work.
 The Committee will continue to safeguard Canadians' rights and freedoms, by ensuring real accountability and absolute respect for the rule of law.

 Gary Filmon, P.C., O.M.

 Management Representation Statement

-This document has been prepared based on the reporting principles contained in the Guide for the Preparation of Part III of the 2006-2007 Estimates: Reports on Plans and Priorities and Departmental Performance Reports:
+This document has been prepared based on the reporting principles contained in Guide for the Preparation of Part III of the 2007-2008 Estimates: Reports on Plans and Priorities:

-- It adheres to the specific reporting requirements outlined in the TBS guidance;
+- It adheres to the specific reporting requirements outlined in the Treasury Board Secretariat guidance;

-- It is based on the department's approved Program Activity Architecture as reflected in its MRRS;
+- It is based on the Department's Strategic Outcome and Program Activity Architecture that were approved by the Treasury Board;

 - It presents consistent, comprehensive, balanced and reliable information;

-- It reports finances based on approved planned spending numbers from the Treasury Board Secretariat in the RPP.
+- It reports finances based on approved planned spending numbers from the Treasury Board Secretariat.